 PrivateVPN is a safe VPN regarding its encryption and tunneling protocols.
-There are no IP address or IPv6 leaks.
+There are no IP or IPv6 leaks.
 However, port forwarding cannot be disabled.
 Using this VPN for the most privacy cautious individuals might be out of the question.
 The VPN service's business location is in a Fourteen Eyes Alliance country (Sweden), which doesn’t help their case.

 Encryption is what makes your online traffic incomprehensible to anyone intercepting it.
 This includes your government and ISP.
 With PrivateVPN, you're even able to customize the encryption level.

 These choices boil down to picking between 128 or 256-bit versions and CBC or GCM modes.

 128 and 256 mean different encryption key lengths – the longer it is, the more potential combinations it can have.
 More potential combinations are always better because hackers' computers would have to guess more to crack the encryption, making the whole process unviable.